ashishrpandey/kubernetes-training/Controllers.md

+# There are multiple types of Controllers in Kubernetes

-## to make the app fail artificially.
-## and properly demo liveness probes, we modified app slightly and made it return a 500 Internal Server Error
+To make the app fail artificially and properly demo liveness probes, we modified app slightly and made it return a 500 Internal Server Error.
-## HTTP status code for each request after the fifth one—your app will handle the first five client requests properly and then return an error on every subsequent request.
-Thanks to the liveness probe,
-## it should be restarted when that happens, allowing it to properly handle client requests again.
+HTTP status code for each request after the fifth one—your app will handle the first five client requests properly and then return an error on every subsequent request.
+Thanks to the liveness probe, it should be restarted when that happens, allowing it to properly handle client requests again.

- #refer to kubia-liveness-probe.yaml
+ # refer to kubia-liveness-probe.yaml

- # launch pod
+ # launch a pod
   kubectl create -f kubia-manual.yaml

 kubectl get po kubia-liveness